This specification depends on Infra. [INFRA]

 The following parts of Fullscreen API are referenced from this

 specification, in part to define the rendering of

 dialog elements, and also to

 define how the Fullscreen API interacts with HTML: [FULLSCREEN]

-This specification uses the following features defined in the File API specification: [FILEAPI]
+This specification uses the following features defined in File API: [FILEAPI]

-The following terms are defined in the Media Source Extensions specification: [MEDIASOURCE]
+The following terms are defined in Media Source Extensions: [MEDIASOURCE]

-The following terms are defined in the Media Capture and Streams specification: [MEDIASTREAM]
+The following terms are defined in Media Capture and Streams: [MEDIASTREAM]

-features and terms are defined in the XMLHttpRequest specification: [XHR]
+The following features and terms are defined in XMLHttpRequest: [XHR]

-The following features are defined in the Battery Status API specification: [BATTERY]
+The following features are defined in Battery Status API: [BATTERY]

 For example, user agents are required to close all open constructs upon